Wednesday, May 27, 2020

 Take 5 (Paul Desmond), 1959: The Dave Brubeck Quartet

-The brilliant guitarist Marc Ribot and his Ceramic Dog rhythm section take a musical ball-peen hammer to the otherwise dusty bronzed American standard.
+The brilliant guitarist Marc Ribot and his Ceramic Dog rhythm section take a sonic ball-peen hammer to this otherwise dusty and overly patinated American standard.
 Ribot’s fingers leave little of the original.
 Instead, he treats the tune like a textbook, leaving his highlights, notes, and doodles all over the pages.
 The original rhythm remains, if less recognizable, and the melody gets battered and deep-fried like a county fair Twinkie.
 By the time he gets into deep space with it, what’s left kind of skips off towards Neptune.

 As a pilot, Ribot has never navigated anywhere straight, but if you’re prepared, the trip will be extraordinary.